Close×

 Selected area

-The white frame represents the space that can accommodate the mural.
+The white frame represents the space where the mural can be placed

-A mural dedicated to major sporting events that have marked the city and contributed to its international reputation.
+A mural dedicated to the major sporting events that have shaped the city and contributed to its international reputation.

-The list of figurative elements to be included in the mural:
+The list of figurative elements to include in the mural:

 • Montreal Marathon